soundpress/RulesOfNYC/docs/c34/index.rst

       (ii) If a violation is settled or satisfied after a formal proceeding begins in OATH, a notice of withdrawal without prejudice will be filed by the City Clerk with OATH and served upon the lobbyist or client by first-class mail or email.

 (f) Waiver or Reduction of Late Filing Penalties.
-If a lobbyist or client is subject to a late filing penalty, a lobbyist or client may request a waiver or reduction of such late filing penalty pursuant to Section 3-223(c)(2) of the Lobbying Law.
+If a lobbyist or client is subject to a late filing penalty, a lobbyist or client may request a waiver or reduction of such late filing penalty pursuant to § 3-223(c)(2) of the Lobbying Law.

    (1) A request for a waiver or reduction of a late filing penalty must be received by the City Clerk no later than fourteen (14) business days after the date of emailing or mailing of the notice, whichever is earlier, issued by the City Clerk pursuant to 51 RCNY § 1-12(c)(1)(ii).
 Such request must be sent in writing by first-class mail or hand delivery to the City Clerk's Address on forms prescribed by the City Clerk.